CutaneousBioinf/Genetics/rsLookup/README.md

 ## Installation

 Simply clone the repository and run the make command, which will generate a self-contained rsLookup binary.
-The diskhash library is included and will be statically linked with the rsLookup binary. rsLookup depends on the boost-iostreams and boost-filesystem libraries.
+The diskhash library is included and will be statically linked with the rsLookup binary. rsLookup depends on the boost_system, boost_iostreams, and boost_filesystem libraries.

 ## Creating hash tables